 First one is eating protein.
 To help increase lean muscle tissue eat approximately 20 grams of protein (www.umms.org University of Maryland Medical Center used as reference) at each meal.
 One of the ways to jump start your day is by eating breakfast.
 Therefore having some type of protein such as eggs, yogurt, or meat.
 Many of us are busy in the morning.
-However running out the door to work or dropping the kids off to school we either don’t eat.
-Mover over grab something that is lacking in protein.
+However running out the door to work or dropping the kids off to school we either don’t eat or grab something that is lacking in protein.
 We need to take the time to prepare before the next morning.
 For instance making protein ahead of time.
 Boiling eggs or wake up earlier to have a more balanced breakfast without the rush.

 Next start thinking about varying the types of proteins in your diet.
 Yes when we hear protein we only think of eggs and meat.
 However there are several different proteins to choose from such as beans, lentils, seed grains and vegetables.
 We can enjoy black beans or chickpeas which are full of soluble fiber allowing are bodies to feel fuller quicker.
 Quinoa is a whole grain that is filled with fiber, protein and carbohydrates.
 Therefore making it a great addition to lunch and dinner.
 Vegetables like asparagus and spinach are a great source of protein and iron.

 World’s Most Advanced Weight Loss